Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Related Work

 Researchers have also proposed IDSs that rely on a distributed placement strategy in which dedicated nodes monitor the network to eliminate the concerns posed by centralized placement.
 The most satisfactory approach here is to place the IDS on all nodes, which is not applicable for LLNs however, as it brings about a dramatic burden on the network and the nodes.
 Therefore, the IDS system must consume less energy and storage in this strategy.
 Additionally, determining the monitoring nodes in this architecture is another matter that should be investigated.
 Specification-based IDS systems relying on a finite-state machine that is implemented at each monitor node are proposed in~\cite{6098218,info7020025}.
 A trust-based RPL routing protocol is introduced in~\cite{7878793} for black hole attacks by calculating the trust value for each of the neighboring nodes of the monitoring nodes.
 An adaptive threshold-based solution is proposed in~\cite{6934253} to ignore erroneous header options, and hence to abolish the inconsistency in the DODAG tree.
 A mitigation scheme, named Secure-RPL, that is effective for both static and dynamic network is developed in~\cite{Verma1}.
 In \cite{Kasinathan2013DenialofServiceDI} they proposed that the system monitors the network traffic of 6LoWPAN through one or more IDS's operating in promiscuous mode.
-A similar approach to our study is proposed in~\cite{7930501} where the position of the monitoring nodes is investigated and an RPL-based distributed monitoring strategy is proposed.
-However, only the version number attack is investigated in~\cite{7930501}, while in this current study seven different attacks are targeted.
-In addition, they assume that monitoring nodes have higher capacity which leads to a reduction in the load on the other nodes with constrained resources.
-This makes another major distinction on the communication strategy of monitoring nodes, where they communicate with the root node through a separate RPL instance in~\cite{7930501}.
-They choose monitoring nodes in which the communication ranges of all the monitoring nodes cover all the other nodes.
-While they only explore the use of the root node as the central IDS ~\cite{7930501}, the location of the central IDS is also explored in this current study.
-To sum up, different architectures are covered comprehensively with different attacks and attacker locations in the current study.